 Since Albania was not open to the world before 1991 in the strict communist regime.
 Therefore, people are now very happy and enjoying the atmosphere.
 People are very friendly and welcoming to tourists.

 Where to stay in Tirana?

 City Center is the best place to stay in Tirana and I did the same.
-I always use Agoda.com to book my hotel/hostel room especially in Europe. you can put the specific place name on Agoda.com’s search box and it’ll give you a huge list of hotels and hostels. from city center in Tirana, you can go to most of the attractions and historical places.
+I always use Agoda.com to book my hotel/hostel room especially in Europe. you can put the specific place name on Agoda.com’s search box and it’ll give you a huge list of hotels and hostels.
+I also found best deals on Airbnb in Albania.

 The Bottom Line

 Albania is a country that really touched my heart.
 People were so nice and friendly.
 The name of Albanian currency is “LEK” and as of this date, $1 USD was equal to 117 Albanian LEK.
 Food was very cheap and very taste in restaurants and also at shawarma shops.
 I loved the way people would ask me “Where are you from?” all the time and everywhere.
 The best part was the cable car which I took from city to the mountain.